tomcounsell/blockchainhubprague.com/content/blog/hub-updates/2019-is-going-to-be-huge.md

 We performed a mini-sprint to test the process in December with [Intelligent Trading Foundation](https://intelligenttrading.org "Intelligent Trading Foundation").
 The result was an amazingly fresh look on a new product we had been talking about but didn’t create yet.
 Everyone was impressed how quickly we built a prototype and then got immediate feedback from real customers.

-The next design sprints are scheduled for the week of Jan 28 and again Feb xx.
-If you are based in Prague and want to join us for one of these, please go to our signup form.
-Also you can track our progress across projects on our public Trello board for Ideas Factory.
+The next design sprints are scheduled for the week of Jan 28th and again Feb 18th.
+If you are based in Prague and want to join us for one of these, please go to our [signup form](https://airtable.com/shrl8KSKpXPa04Wy0 "Design Sprint Signup").
+Also you can track our progress across projects on our public Trello board for [Ideas Factory](https://trello.com/b/2TaxsEbm/ideas-factory# "Ideas Factory on Trello").

 ## Educational Events